singh-man/books/crackingTheCoding/17_hard.md

 Therefore, if we use x = (part1 +  part2) / part3, then we'll get (part1  - part2) / part3 for the value for y.

-We don't carewhich one we callx and which one we cally, so we can use either one.
+We don't care which one we callx and which one we cally, so we can use either one.
 It'll work out the same in the end.

 **17.20 Continuous  Median:** Numbers are randomly generated and passed to a method.
 Write a program to find and maintain the median value as new values are generated.